Lecturer Elizabeth Smull, M.R.P.Y.C.

 Elizabeth is also a Lecturer at the IIRP, teaching graduate-level courses on the foundations and applications of restorative practices.
 Her expertise has shaped learning experiences for educators, school leaders, social workers, nonprofit professionals, and community practitioners both nationally and internationally.

-Elizabeth holds a Master's degree in Restorative Practices and Youth Counseling from the IIRP Graduate School and a Bachelor of Science in Secondary Social Studies Education from Millersville University of Pennsylvania.
-She is also a Certified Alcohol and Drug Counselor through the Pennsylvania Certification Board.
+Elizabeth holds a Masters degree in Restorative Practices and Youth Counseling and a Graduate Certificate in Change Implementation in Organizations and Social Systems from the IIRP Graduate School and a Bachelor of Science in Secondary Social Studies Education from Millersville University of Pennsylvania.
+She is also a Certified Alcohol and Drug Counselor through the Pennsylvania Certification Board and the International Certification and Reciprocity Consortium.
 She is currently enrolled at the IIRP Graduate School, pursuing a graduate certificate in Change Implementation in Organizations and Social Systems

 Passionate about creating communities of care, Elizabeth is committed to equipping individuals and organizations with the tools to build, sustain, and restore relationships.